laws-africa/indigo-web/README.md

 ## 3.8.0 (16 October 2019)

 * Added Kenya (KE) styling
-* KE: remarks are not italicised
+* KE: remarks are not italicised, and single-line remarks are centered

 ## 3.7.0 (4 October 2019)